-Plan Description - Teachers and certain other certified personnel in the Town are eligible to participate in the Connecticut State Teachers' Retirement System, a cost-sharing multiple employer public employee retirement system described in the Connecticut General Statutes, Chapter 167a.
+Plan Description - Teachers and certain other certified personnel in the Town are eligible to participate in the Connecticut state teachers' retirement system ("TRS"), a cost-sharing multiple employer public employee retirement system described in the Connecticut general statutes, chapter 167a.
 The TRS has been established to provide retirement and other benefits for teachers, their survivors and beneficiaries.
-The Teachers' Retirement System is administered by the Teachers' Retirement Board.
+TRS is administered by the teachers' retirement board.
+The plan does not issue a separate financial statement.